 Cross-country skis come in various lengths, but you should choose your ski length based on your weight, not height.
 Almost all cross-country skis come with a weight rating listed on the ski or wherever they’re sold.

 What Are the Different Styles of Cross-Country Skis?

 Cross-country skis come in three main types: classic, touring, and skate.
 Telemark skis and backcountry skis have some similarities but are much more focused on the downhill portion of skiing such as fast descents and powder turns.
 Those are outside the scope of this article.

 Have a favorite pair of cross-country skis we missed?
-Let us know in the comments for future updates to this article.
+Let us know for future updates to this article.